cezarypiatek/cezarypiatek.github.io/src/content/post/wiremock-in-parallel-tests/index.md

 }
 ```

-Using `traceparent` for correlating requests not only solves the problem of re-using WireMock in sequential and parallel test execution, but also opens a possibility to visualize the flow of our test cases with tools like [Jeager](https://www.jaegertracing.io/).
+Using `traceparent` for correlating requests not only solves the problem of re-using WireMock.NET in sequential and parallel test execution, but also opens a possibility to visualize the flow of our test cases with tools like [Jeager](https://www.jaegertracing.io/).